bodo-ai/PyDough/documentation/dsl.md

 <!-- TOC --><a name="order_by"></a>
 ### ORDER_BY

 Another operation that can be done onto PyDough collections is sorting them.
 This is done by appending a collection with `.ORDER_BY(...)` which will order the collection by the collation terms between the parenthesis.
-The collation terms must be 1+ expressions that can be inside of a CALC term (singular expressions with regards to the current context), each decorated with information making it usable as a collation.
+The collation terms must be 1+ expressions that can be inside of a `CALCULATE` term (singular expressions with regards to the current context), each decorated with information making it usable as a collation.

 An expression becomes a collation expression when it is appended with `.ASC()` (indicating that the expression should be used to sort in ascending order) or `.DESC()` (indicating that the expression should be used to sort in descending order).
 Both `.ASC()` and `.DESC()` take in an optional argument `na_pos` indicating where to place null values.
 This keyword argument can be either `"first"` or `"last"`, and the default is `"first"` for `.ASC()` and `"last"` for `.DESC()`.
 The way the sorting works is that it orders by the first collation term provided, and in cases of ties it moves on to the second collation term, and if there are ties in that it moves on to the third, and so on until there are no more terms to sort by, at which point the ties are broken arbitrarily.